Jimy Williams: Houston Astros and Philadelphia Phillies

+been any more awkward for all of us.
+"The unfortunate reaction he got from the fans, and the speculation that became rampant in the last day or so was very unfortunate.
+He deserved better."

+Williams was replaced by Phil Garner, who Hunsicker had contacted about taking the job earlier.
 Garner would lead the Astros to the 2004 National League Championship Series, but they fell one game short of going to Houston's first ever World Series (the following year, Garner led the Astros to the World Series).
 Williams finished with a record of 215 wins and 197 losses.
+Williams described his tenure as one where he felt bad about not making the playoffs while stating, "We just couldn't hit a lick that season.
+Remember?
+We couldn't have hit if we'd gone up there with a banjo.
+We just couldn't get anything going.
+And it was about three weeks after I left that they finally started playing well.
+Those things happen."

 On October 16, 2006, Williams was named the Philadelphia Phillies bench coach and continued with that role through the Phillies 2008 World Series championship season.
 Williams decided not to return to his position for the 2009 season.
 Phillies manager Charlie Manuel said, "As far as I know, it's not like that he left on a bad note."

 Managerial record

-Relatives in baseball

-Jimy Williams is not to be confused with James Bernard Williams (1926–2016), no relation, a Canadian former minor league outfielder and manager and MLB coach with the Astros and Baltimore Orioles.
-He is, however, a distant relative of Red Sox great Ted Williams, who was his staunch advocate when he managed in Boston.
+Personal life and death

-Two of Jimy Williams' sons are former professional baseball players who have fashioned successful minor-league managing careers.
+Williams and his wife, Peggy, had four children.
+Two of his sons are former professional baseball players who have managed teams in the minor leagues.
 Brady was chosen by the Red Sox in the 45th round of the 1999 Major League Baseball draft and had a seven-year playing career as an infielder in minor league and independent league baseball.
-He managed in the Tampa Bay Rays' system from 2009–22, and in 2023 was named third-base coach of the MLB Rays.
-Shawn Williams also had a seven-year playing career (2006–12), including four years in the Tampa Bay organization; primarily an infielder, he played every position but center fielder.
-He has been a skipper in the Phillies' farm system since 2014.
+He managed in the Tampa Bay Rays' system from 2009 to 2022, and in 2023 was named third-base coach of the MLB Rays.
+Shawn Williams also had a seven-year playing career (2006–2012), including four years in the Tampa Bay organization; primarily an infielder, he played every position but center fielder.
+He has been a manager in the Phillies' farm system since 2014.

+Williams was a distant relative of Red Sox great Ted Williams.

+Williams lived in Palm Harbor, Florida.
+He died after a short illness at age 80, on January 26, 2024, at AdventHealth North Pinellas in Tarpon Springs, Florida.